Engin-Boot/pong-stage-aditiambadkar/Stage0/declareWinner.md

 ### Scenario: Player score equals to 11

-  Given game in progress and computer misses pong ball and player score increases
+  Given computer misses pong ball and player score increases

   When player score equals to 11